storyfeet/dugi_bialan/content/works/out_of_my_way.md

 # This was it, time to try out out, "Get out of my way"  This time he said it so loudly, and soo forceully that no-one would dare refuse.

-dis li dis veli. don wei guma. go "o wega dan iasin mi" i zan Esamm gin ema-vuli ba vuli, ba wiawa, zan va-wei gein uwein gion.
+dis li dis veli.  don wei guma.  go "o wega dan iasin mi" i zan Esamm gin ema-vuli ba vuli, ba wiawa, va-zan wei gein uwein egon.

 # Laura got out of the way, and sam was able to clean his teeth.